Tim1l/gold_trend_prediction/README.md

 The selection was saturated with additional data: some of patterns of Japanese candlesticks, values derivatives, second derivatives, inverse values and others (you can find more details in goldtrendprediction_pynb.ipynb).

-The neural net architecture was choosen from about 20 alternatives which includes but not limited to lstm, convlstm, cnn, etc.
+The neural net architecture was chosen from about 20 alternatives which includes but not limited to lstm, convlstm, cnn, etc.
-The prefered architecture TCN with 2 hidden layers shows the best result: 38.77% accuracy on validation selection and 42.75% on testing selection for gold which is almost 10% above random.
+The preferred architecture TCN with 2 hidden layers shows the best result: 38.77% accuracy on validation selection and 42.75% on testing selection for gold which is almost 10% above random.

 The trained for gold neural net was also tested on bitcoins 1 hour data and the result is 41.38% which is more then 8% above random.